 Technical and financial failures may disrupt the smooth functioning of a payment system.
-In order to minimise the risk of disruptions and to ensure preparedness for managing disruptive events, cooperation and coordination plans and arrangements have been established.14 These include continual reviews of the operational environment, adjustments of these plans, and execution of relevant tests followed by appropriate actions.
+To minimise the risk of disruptions and ensure preparedness for managing disruptive events, cooperation and coordination plans and arrangements have been established.11 These include continual reviews of the operational environment, adjustments of these plans, and execution of relevant tests followed by appropriate actions.